Aniket25042003/prepify/README.md

 <!-- Created with CodDoc - AI-powered README generator -->

-# Prepify
+# Prepwiser

 ## Description

-Prepify is a web application designed to facilitate interview preparation and practice.
+Prepwiser is a web application designed to facilitate interview preparation and practice.
 It leverages real-time communication capabilities, AI-powered analysis, and interactive UI components to provide a comprehensive platform for users to enhance their interview skills.
 The application appears to integrate features like user authentication, real-time video/audio communication, interview recording, AI-driven analysis, and interactive UI elements.

 ## Features